onkhi/wijot-site/privacy/en/index.md

 ## 5. External transmission and storage

 At this time, the current implementation does not include a custom feature that syncs or uploads memo content to servers operated by us.
-However, information may be processed through support channels you use or through Apple's purchase infrastructure when applicable.
+However, if you use the in-app contact form, inquiry information may be transmitted and stored through Google Forms and a linked spreadsheet.
+Information may also be processed through email or other support channels you use, or through Apple's purchase infrastructure when applicable.

 ## 6. Your choices